gbulbul/Causal_Machine_Learning_with_Meta_Learners/README.md

 estimate Conditional Average Treatment Effects (CATE) using popular meta-learning approaches, including the S-learner and T-learner.
 We implement S‑ and T‑learner frameworks using parametric regression models as base learners.
 Also, flexible machine learning models (random forests) are used to model outcome functions.
+Then, the models are compared in terms of RMSE and MAE.

 The project is designed to illustrate how causal inference and modern machine learning methods can be combined to estimate and compare treatment effects